Business Insurance For Florida Small Businesses

 Florida Health Insurance

-A 2018 survey determined that only 38% of Florida small businesses offered health insurance to their employees.
-Here’s a break down of the recent health insurance laws and what they mean for your small business.
+A 2020 survey conducted by the Kaiser Foundation determined that only around half of Florida small businesses — 56% to be exact — offered group health insurance to their employees.
+Here’s a breakdown of the recent health insurance laws and what they mean for your small business.

 In 2010, the Federal Government passed the Affordable Care Act (ACA).
 Better known as “Obamacare,” the health mandate extended to employers and required businesses of a certain size to provide health insurance to its employees.